AntonC9018/uniCourse_csharp/docs/en/concepts.md

 For example, take computers.
 The computer, which represents the relevant system, is treated as a magical unknown entity by the user, which is to say, they don't know or care how it works.
-They use the keyboard and mouse to send signals to the computer, and look at the computer screen to view responses from the system (e.g. clicking the mouse button opens a program, typing on the keyboard types the keypresses into the text editor software).
+They use the keyboard and mouse to send signals to the computer, and look at the computer screen to view responses from the system (e.g. clicking the mouse button opens a program, typing on the keyboard types the key presses into the text editor software).
-These things represent the interface of a computer system.
+These two components, namely the input and the output, represent the interface of a computer system.
 The user is completely oblivious to the inner workings of the computer system, they might as well not know it exists, because all they ever interact with is the interface.

-> If you find not knowing it exists unbelievable, ask youself if you know what exact parts your computer is made up of,
-> or could you tell by looking at the interface if some of those parts were swapped out.
-> You probably don't, which goes to show that your computer is likely just a "black box" for you.
+In other words, the system can be treated as a **black box**.

-To be clear, the computer system is never considered a part of the interface, the interface is comprised of just the input and the output devices that help the user interact with the computer system.
+To be clear, the computer system is never considered part of the interface, the interface of computer is comprised of just the input and the output devices that help the user interact with the computer system.
 Anything that's used to interact with the computer is considered part of the interface, even USB ports on the computer box, or the power switch.

-In general terms, the user of a system that does actions is often called an **actor**, while the system in question is often referred to as an **implementation**, especially in the programming sense of the term.
+In general terms, the user of a system that does actions is often called an **actor**, while the details of the system in question are often referred to as the **implementation**, especially in the programming sense of the term.

 These terms are often used in the design of software systems.